Drone First Responder system · Based in Traverse City, Michigan

 Situational awareness before the first unit moves.

-Prelude deploys a network of remotely stationed DJI FlyCart30 drones at dedicated ground-level docking stations across Northern Michigan.
-When 911 is dispatched, a drone launches automatically — no pilot required, no staging delay, no equipment check.
+Prelude deploys a network of remotely stationed drones at dedicated ground-level docking stations across Northern Michigan.
+When 911 is dispatched, a drone launches automatically — no pilot on scene, no staging delay, no equipment check.

 The drone carries an AED and naloxone directly to the scene — putting lifesaving tools in the hands of the bystander already on the line with 911, minutes before the first ambulance can arrive.
 Live HD video streams to dispatch the entire time, so ground units roll in already knowing the incident scale, number of patients, access conditions, and active hazards.